KittyCAD/modeling-app/docs/kcl/std.md

 * `sketch_group`: `SketchGroup` - A sketch group is a collection of paths.
 ```
 {
+	// The plane id or face id of the sketch group.
+	entityId: uuid,
 	// The id of the sketch group.
 	id: uuid,
-	// The plane id of the sketch group.
-	planeId: uuid,
 	// The position of the sketch group.
 	position: [number, number, number],
 	// The rotation of the sketch group base plane.